AI in Human Resources Explained: Futurist & AI Expert Ian Khan on Workforce Management

 Climate Resilience: Adapting land use practices to withstand the impacts of climate change is increasingly important.
 This includes managing water resources efficiently, protecting coastal and riverine habitats from erosion and flooding, and designing landscapes to act as natural carbon sinks.

 Sustainable land use is an ongoing challenge that requires cooperation across sectors and disciplines.
-By embracing principles and practices, we can forge a path toward a more sustainable and equitable use of our planet's land resources, ensuring the health and vitality of ecosystems for generations to come.
+By embracing principles and practices, we can forge a path a more sustainable and equitable use of our planet’s land resources, ensuring the health and vitality of ecosystems for generations to come.

 Top 10 Digital Human Rights experts to follow

-Edward Snowden: A former National Security Agency (NSA) contractor, Snowden revealed extensive surveillance programs.
+Edward Snowden: A former National Security Agency (NSA) contractor, Snowden revealed extensive global surveillance programs.
 His disclosures have ignited debates over mass data collection, privacy, and the balance between national security and information freedom.

-Marietje Schaake: A former Member of the European Parliament, Schaake now works at Stanford University and is known for her work on digital policy, digital rights, and the of law.
+Marietje Schaake: A former Member of the European Parliament, Schaake now works at Stanford University and is known for her work on digital policy, digital rights, and the rule of law.

 Berhan Taye: Leading Access Now’s #KeepItOn campaign, Taye focuses on ending internet shutdowns globally.
 She’s been actively engaged in shedding light on the human rights implications of internet blackouts.